Francis William Beaumont: Marriages

 In 1924, while serving in the RAF, it was announced that Beaumont was engaged to Enid Corinne Ripley of Outwood, Surrey, and in October 1926 the couple were married in London.
 In December 1927, Enid Beaumont gave birth to a son, John Michael Beaumont, who would become the 22nd Seigneur of Sark in 1974.

-Beaumont met his second wife, actress Mary Lawson, while producing the 1936 film Toilers of the Sea, a film adaption of Victor Hugo's 1866 novel Les Travailleurs de la mer.
+Beaumont met his second wife, actress Mary Lawson, while producing the 1936 film Toilers of the Sea, an adaption of Victor Hugo's 1866 novel Les Travailleurs de la mer.
 Hugo's book is set in Guernsey and Beaumont's mother writes in her 1961 autobiography that scenes from the film were shot on Sark and that her son provided backing for the film, along with French director/producer Jean Choux; in the film credits the production company L. C. Beaumont is mentioned, but not Choux.

 At this time Beaumont was still married to his first wife.
 It is uncertain when the affair between Lawson and Beaumont began, but Beaumont's wife purchased an announcement in the 30 November 1937 edition of The Times asking for a "dissolution" of their marriage "on the ground of his adultery with Miss Mary Lawson."
 That year the Beaumonts were divorced, and on 22 June 1938 Beumont and Lawson were married in Chelsea.
 In her memoirs, Beaumont's mother makes no mention of her son's second wife, rather she praises his first wife as a "charming girl" Upon marriage Lawson legally changed her name to Mary Elizabeth Beaumont, but she continued to use Mary Lawson as her stage name.